 Navitas UK Holdings Limited ("We", "NUKH") and the Colleges within its network ("College") are committed to providing exemplary teaching and programme delivery to ensure the best student outcomes and experience.
-We are committed to providing collaborative and collegial educational environments by undertaking all necessary actions to resolve complaints relating to any operations of NUKH and its Colleges in a fair and expeditious manner taking guidance from Universities UK (UUK), our University Partner's own relevant policies, and the Office of the Independent Adjudicator.
+We are committed to providing collaborative and collegial educational environments by undertaking all necessary actions to resolve complaints relating to any operations of NUKH and its Colleges in a fair and expeditious manner taking guidance from the Office for the Independent Adjudicator (OIA), Universities UK (UUK), and our University Partner's own relevant policies.